sboursault/cucumber-calc/README.md

 To facilitate ui refactoring, all the glue code related to page details (e.g. dom resolutions) should be hidden in the package support.ui, organized in classes which represents the pages of the ui (or the parts of some pages).

-More on the subject : http://martinfowler.com/bliki/PageObject.html (yep, him again!)
+More on the subject: http://martinfowler.com/bliki/PageObject.html (yep, him again!)

 ### Understanding spring scopes